elementor/hello-theme-child/README.md

 ### [MEGA MENU]
 **How to set up**
 1. Create a WP Menu.
-2. Add a class "mega-menu" to specific menu item as trigger.
+2. Add a <code>class</code> "mega-menu" to specific menu item as trigger.
-3. Create an elementor section as your mega menu with class and ID.
+3. Create an elementor section as your mega menu with class and <code>ID</code>.
-	- class = mega-menu
+	- <code>class</code> = mega-menu
-	- ID = Use the label used in the WP menu trigger.
+	- <code>ID</code> = Use the label used in the WP menu trigger.
 E.g "Services".
 	- Note: This is CASE SENSITIVE.
-If you capitalize the S in Services, make sure to Capitalize it in ID field of the elementor section too.
+If you capitalize the S in Services, make sure to Capitalize it in <code>ID</code> field of the elementor section too.

 Notes: It might appear to be buggy when you don't have anything on page except the header & menu.
 It doesn't hide the menu but only "z-index: -1" which make it still hoverable if there are no other sections on the page to cover it.